Photo CD: Image components

 Photo CD images are stored as a hierarchy of components ranging from Base/16 to 64Base which relate to the varying image resolutions that can be reconstructed.
 The Base image, which has a luma resolution of 512 lines by 768 pixels, is typically used for the TV systems.
 The higher-resolution images are usually used for photographic imaging.
 The Base and lower resolution images are usually used for file indexes and thumbnails.
 The components used to create the Base/16 through 16Base resolutions are stored in a single file called an Image Pac.
 The Base, Base/4, and Base/16 images are stored uncompressed in order to allow easy extraction for display.
 4Base and 16Base images are stored compressed, and as deltas (incremental images) from the resolution below them.
 Note all resolutions up the maximum resolution in a file (actually an Image Pac) are all present simultaneously.
 So, for example, a 16Base file contains a Base/16, Base/4, Base and 4Base image as well as the 16Base components.
 The sixth component, 64Base, is stored in separate files on the Photo CD as part of the IMAGE PAC Extension (IPE).
 This only exists on Photo CD Pro Master discs.

 Encoding

 PCD images use a gamma transformed PhotoYCC encoding.
-Under this scheme, in order to encode scanned images into Photo CD file, the first step is to preshape the RGB data via a non-linear transform (the same as later in xvYCC standard):
+Under this scheme, in order to encode scanned images into Photo CD file, the first step is to preshape the RGB data via a non-linear transform (the Rec.
+709 OETF flipped to become an odd function, same as the later xvYCC):

+In Kodak documentation, α = 1.099, β = 0.018.
+However, the full standard values (1.099296826809442, 0.018053968510807) provide mathematical continuity.